 I'm a young guy based here in sunny Perth, Western Australia.

-My "9 to 5" is a high-school student, but I divide my time between the classroom and my many curiosities.
+My "9 to 5" is as a high-school student, but I divide my time between the classroom and my many curiosities.
 I've always been curious.

 I discovered a pattern.